robbeflick-cell/aiva-assistant/README.md

 ## 📋 Overview

 AIVA (AI Virtual Assistant) is an innovative customer service tool designed for Frontier Communications agents.
-Similar to Microsoft's Clippy but modernized for today's customer service needs, AIVA provides agents with instant access to customer interaction history, account details, and relevant knowledge base articles.
+Similar to Microsoft's Clippy but modernized for today's customer service needs.
+It provides quick access to relevant customer information and f(one) articles to help resolve concerns.
+When integrated with Avaya, it can identify the customer’s current reason for calling and deliver targeted solutions instantly.
+The goal is to **reduce average handle time (AHT), improve Net Promoter Score (NPS), and lower overall operational costs**.

 ### Key Features